chipguyhere/chipguyOS/docs/EEPROM_counter_scheme.md

 The lowest two bits of the first control byte describe the first word.
 The two higher bits describe the next word, and so on.

-* 11 = The word is erased free space.
+* 11 = The word is unused, should be disregarded, and can be erased and used.
 * 10 = The word is the starting count before applying incrementers (for word[0] or word[1]), or a 32-bit-sized "large" incrementer (for any other word).
 * 01 = Word is a "small" incrementer.
 * 00 = The word is deleted and should be disregarded and erased.